 Lighting the Molly Tank

 Mollies do not have a specific need when it comes to lighting the molly’s aquarium.
 However, if you are planning to keep live plants in their aquarium, you need to provide proper lighting to promote the growth of the plants.
-Therefore, mollies might not need great lightings but their tank might.
+Therefore, mollies might not need great lightings, but their tank might.

-Fluorescent Light Vs LED Lights
+Fluorescent Light Vs. LED Lights

 If you are keeping mollies by themselves, a low watt fluorescent light will do fine.
-A fluorescent light will not only make your tank look good, but it will also save your money.
-If you are planning to keep live plants buy a special fluorescent bulb that is designed to promote plant growth.
-But I will recommend you to buy LED lights because the fluorescent light needs to be changed in every six months as they fade away and their spectrum shifts as they age.
+A fluorescent light will not only make your tank look good, but it will also save you money.
+If you are planning to keep live plants, buy a special fluorescent bulb that is designed to promote plant growth.
+But I will recommend you to buy LED lights because the fluorescent light needs to be changed every six months as they fade away and their spectrum shifts as they age.
 So get a LED light, they last longer than any lights and consumes far less power than any other lights.
 Some of them even come with a timer so that you don’t have to switch on and off manually every single day.

-How Much Lightings do Molly Fish require?
+How Many Lightings do Molly Fish require?